mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ### 6.5 Taxes

 - Users are responsible for their own tax obligations
-- Kasigig may report earnings to SARS as required by law
+- MzansiGig may report earnings to SARS as required by law
 - Workers should consider registering as independent contractors

 ---